modern-management-company/ticketing-system/docs/general_manager.md

 - When converting from Manager to General Manager, all property assignments are preserved
 - General Managers cannot create or edit Super Admin users
 - General Managers cannot modify system-wide settings
+- Only Super Admins can access the System Console which contains system settings, history, and communication settings

 ## Technical Details